Bats, Bugs, and the Moon

 The telescope I used is a $500 4-inch 714 mm f/7 ED refractor on a manual alt-az mount; the camera is a Micro 4/3 Olympus EM1 Mark II, attached with a short extension tube and a T-adapter.
 The telescope is simply the one I had; there are better options.
 The camera turned out to be close to ideal for the purpose, for three reasons: sensor size, speed, and “pro capture” a.k.a. “pre-buffer capture”, “pre-roll”, “pre-release capture”, or “pre-release burst mode”.

 Sensor size.
 The goal is to fill most of the sensor with the Moon’s face.
 This is much easier to achieve with a smaller than with a larger sensor.
 The focal length required to cover the height of the Micro 4/3 sensor with the Moon is about 1400 mm; a full-frame sensor requires almost twice that focal length.
 The corresponding difference in telescope size and cost is astronomical and far outweighs the difference in image quality between the two sensors.
-The smaller sensor, provided it is of decent quality, has the same advantages here as it has in the other high-magnification game, macro photography.
+The smaller sensor, provided it is of decent quality, has the same advantages here that it has in the other high-magnification game, macro photography.

 Speed.
 The (discontinued) Olympus camera that I bought originally for bug portraiture boasts 60 Raw frames per second.
 To get this frame rate in a full-frame camera, one has to spend in the $6,000 range, almost ten times as much as I spent.
 The current $2,000 Olympus flagship is more than twice as fast as my EM1 and leaves all larger-sensor cameras in the dust, except for specialty high-speed cameras costing many tens of thousands of dollars.

 “Pre-roll”.
 This feature is a kind of time machine that reaches into the recent past to help you get the shot you just missed.
 When you half-press the shutter button, the camera starts taking pictures and buffers them without writing out files.
 When you then fully press the shutter button, the camera writes a specified number of pictures from the buffer to the memory card and continues shooting.
-So the beginning of a sequence on file precedes the actual shutter press by a short interval.
+So the beginning of the sequence on file precedes the actual shutter press by a short interval.
 Without this feature, I would have missed a number of bats.
 The implementation still leaves room for improvement.
 To use the feature without shaking the telescope, one needs a remote control.
 A cable remote can still communicate a lot of vibration.
-So a wireless control would be preferable, but none of the existing ones works because they don’t support the half-press.
-Furthermore, half-pressing a shutter button for hours on end causes hand cramps.
+So a wireless control would be preferable, but none of the existing ones works because they don’t support the shutter half-press.
+Furthermore, half-pressing a button for hours on end causes hand cramps.
 It would therefore be nice to have a remote control that allows toggling the half-press.
 Such a remote would still need supervision because the camera has the bad habit of timing out exactly when it shouldn’t.
-(The Nikon Z9 apparently times out every 30 seconds, which is much worse.)
+(The Nikon Z9 and Z8 apparently time out every 30 seconds, which is much worse.)
 Strangely, the pre-roll feature doesn't work in video mode.
 Some external video recorders such as the Atomos Ninja V offer their own implementation which doesn't require half-pressing any button and doesn't time out.

 B. Calculation